Actor Drake Bell found safe after being declared missing

 DAYTONA BEACH, Fla.
 (AP) — Jared “Drake” Bell, an actor best known as a star of the Nickelodeon television show “Drake & Josh,” was found safe on Thursday, hours after authorities in Florida said he was “missing and endangered.”

-Bell was in touch with police officers and wasn't in danger, Daytona Beach Police Department spokesman Carrie McCallister said in an email, without providing further details.
+Bell was in touch with police officers and wasn't in danger, Daytona Beach Police Department spokesperson Carrie McCallister said in an email, without providing further details.

 “At this time we can confirm law enforcement officials are in contact and Mr. Bell is safe,” McCallister said.